GuyMcKechnie/GuyMcKechnie/README.md

 🔧 **Technologies I work with:**

-- JavaScript
+- 🟢 Java
-- Java
+- 🟢 HTML
-- HTML
+- 🟢 CSS
-- CSS
+- 🟢 Python
-- Python
+- 🟠 Javascript
 - Smaller languages such as XML and JSON for game modding
 - Git & GitHub
 - Various APIs